 ... right-click menu in Windows Explorer and other file managers

 How can I configure TeXnicCenter with Adobe Reader as pdf viewer?

-This option is no longer supported.
+This option is currently not supported.
 The TeX Live Launcher has an item under Tools to reconfigure the TeXnicCenter output profiles.
 There used to be a choice between SumatraPDF (a component of our TeX Live) and Adobe Reader.
-Because RES has made this more difficult, and because of the advantages of SumatraPDF (no file locking, source-pdf synchronization), I have dropped Adobe Reader altogether.
+When in the past RES made this more difficult, I dropped Adobe Reader altogether, also because of the advantages of SumatraPDF (no file locking, source-pdf synchronization).
 Of course, you can still view the generated pdf with Adobe via other means.